rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 getting a game ready for release, and much more.
 You can watch the recording of the meetup [here on Youtube][gamedev-meetup-video].

-The next meetup will take place on the 8th of May at 16:00 GMT on the [Rust Gamedev Discord server][rust-gamedev-discord], and can also be [streamed on Twitch][rust-gamedev-twitch].
-If you would like to show off what you've been working on, fill out [this form][gamedev-meetup-form].
+The meetups take place on the second Saturday every month via the [Rust Gamedev Discord server][rust-gamedev-discord], and can also be [streamed on Twitch][rust-gamedev-twitch].
+If you would like to show off what you've been working on in a future meetup, fill out [this form][gamedev-meetup-form].

 [gamedev-meetup-form]: https://forms.gle/BS1zCyZaiUFSUHxe6
 [gamedev-meetup-video]: https://www.youtube.com/watch?v=XE0lH0tlbBs